Sydney Johnson: USA Basketball

+Chicago Sky (2024)

+On February 26, 2024, Johnson was added to the staff of the Chicago Sky as an assistant on Teresa Weatherspoon's coaching staff.

+Washington Mystics (2025–present)

+On December 23, 2024, Johnson was named head coach of the Washington Mystics.

-Personal
+Personal life

 Johnson's history professor father, Leroy, divorced from his mother when Johnson was young.
 He grew up in a series of college towns.
 Johnson's father played basketball for Indiana in the late 1950s.
 He was also one of the first Americans to play professionally in France.
-His brother Steve was on the California Bears team that defeated the two-time defending champion Duke Blue Devils men's basketball team in the 1993 NCAA tournament.
+His brother Stephen was on the California Bears team that defeated the two-time defending champion Duke Blue Devils men's basketball team in the 1993 NCAA tournament.
 While at Princeton, Johnson was a member of the Cap and Gown Club.
 Johnson met his wife Jennifer (née Zarr) Johnson when they were freshmen in Princeton's First College.
 When he was initially hired by Princeton the couple had two children: 2-year-old son, Jalen, and newborn daughter, Julia.